-Waiting nearly 22 years to play a groundbreaking album front-to-back in concert is a strange move for any group.
+Waiting over two decades to play a groundbreaking album front-to-back in concert is a strange move for any group.
 But when the record in question is as steeped in inter-band violence as Mayhem's 1994 tour de force De Mysteriis Dom Sathanas, it makes a little more sense.

 Any extreme-metal fan is familiar with the album's backstory: Shortly after writing and recording it, Mayhem bandleader Euronymous (A.K.A. Øystein Aarseth) was stabbed to death by Burzum's Varg Vikernes, who played bass on De Mysteriis — though he is not credited on the original album.
 The story made international headlines, and Vikernes received a 21-year prison sentence; he was released in 2009 after serving 16 years.

 Mayhem didn't release another studio recording until the 1997 EP Wolf's Lair Abyss, and the vocalist on De Mysteriis, Hungarian singer Attila Csihar, only rejoined the band in 2004, prior to its fourth studio full-length, 2006's Ordo ad Chao.
 (Current Skitliv vocalist Maniac filled the vocal slot from 1994 to 2004).